ABMalhotra/project-transparent-conductors/README.md

 # project-transparent-conductors
-Course project for Dr. AJ Medford's course at Georgia Tech.
+Project with Dr. AJ Medford at Georgia Tech.

 # Aim
 Prediction of spacegroups, bandgaps and formation energies for transparent conductors.